wemat/wemat.github.io/README.md

 ## 5. Mars Lander
 Scope: Medium-Large\
-Tech: Python\
+Tech: Python with Numpy and Matplotlib\
 Code:  <a href="https://github.com/wemat/MarsLander">Github MarsLander</a>

 I love <a href="https://www.codingame.com/start">CodinGame</a>. (find me on CG: wemat) Soon after I begann programming this Site really pushed me to learn more.
 By now I solved two "very hard-", a buch of "hard-" and altogether around 40 puzzles.
 Even though I am not a professional developer it is a lot of fun to implement an algorithm from scratch :)

 One really interesting puzzle is the Mars Lander.
 The goal of this puzzle is to safely land a spaceship on Mars.
-To solve this I programmed a genetic algorithm.
+To solve this I programmed a <a href="https://en.wikipedia.org/wiki/Genetic_algorithm">genetic algorithm</a>.
 But first I had to create a physics simulation of the rockets trajectory.
 It took me several weeks to make it work and I still will have to optimize the algorithm's speed to crack all the tests :)

+The snippet bellow shows the iterations (generations) of the genetic algorithm.
+I visualized it with Matplotlib.

 <div style="padding:75% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/775979072?h=ec9eaf3a97&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:60%;height:60%;" title="GeneticAlgo.mov"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>